 At Cheddington School we follow the Buckinghamshire Agreed Syllabus for Religious Education.

-At KS1 pupils learn this through the study of Christianity and Judaism by looking at; Our World, Belonging, Special Things, Important People, All About Me, Special Occasions, Important Places, Religious Leaders and Special Stories.
+At KS1 pupils learn this through the study of Christianity and Judaism by looking at; Our World, Belonging, Special Things, Important People, All About Me, Special Occasions, Important Places and Special Stories.

 At KS2 pupils learn this mainly through the study of Christianity, Hinduism and Islam as well as exploring some of the other principle religions and non-religious world views.
 They look at; The natural world, Festivals, Religion in the community, Worship, Symbolism, Rites of passage, Sacred texts, Places of worship, Founders and prophets, Pilgrimage, Diversity in religion and Ethics and morals.